 At the end of the two-day course, participants will be familiar with the foundational motives for D&I research; key perspectives and methods in analyzing implementation gaps; approaches to creating strategies to overcome those gaps; and be exposed to emerging concepts of context, adaptation, and emerging methods emphasizing external validity.

 In addition to knowledge of D&I, this course is meant to also link investigators who are otherwise unconnected with each other to build a more connected community engaged in D&I. This community can also provide mutually enforcing professional and content support for each other, to make D&I “stick” over time.

-Teaching faculty include Elvin Geng, MD, Ana Baumann, PhD, Christopher Carpenter, MD, and Aaloke Mody, MD.
+Teaching faculty include Elvin Geng, MD, Ana Baumann, PhD, Ginger McKay, PhD, MA, Aaloke Mody, MD, and Stephanie Mazzucca, PhD.

-Participants will be provided with an agenda as well as a syllabus with a number of readings before the course in preparation.
+Participants will be provided with an agenda as well as a syllabus, presentation recording and a number of readings before the course in preparation.
 The live zoom sessions will include engaging discussion.